drdk/dr-css-inliner/README.md

 dr-css-inliner
 ================

-PhantomJS script to inline above-the-fold CSS on a webpage.
+Puppeteer script to inline above-the-fold CSS on a webpage.

 Inlining CSS for above-the-fold content (and loading stylesheets in a non-blocking manner) will make pages render instantly.
 This script will help extract the CSS needed.